michael105/minilib/doc/minilib.md

               Not the smartest.
               Since it isn't exactly a memory allocation, instead it (mis)uses the minilib buf.
-              ;) 1024 Bytes should be enough for everyone.
-               Ok.
-If you really do need more memory - rethink your design, increase mini_mbuf,
-               or use a proper malloc implementation.
+              Which is allocated by the kernel, and uses either the bss section, or is allocated on the stack.
+              (option "globals_on_stack")

+              This is basically a double linked list, optimized for fast access, allocation of new elements, and small memory overhead.
+              Albite the list structure might be hard to recognize.
+              It is not the right malloc, if you expect many de- or reallocations.
+              And it obviously is not the right choose, when expecting medium to big sized allocations. (> 1 page, here 4kB, as medium sized)

               Here we use mbuf from top to bottom as stack.
               64 Bytes are left at the bottom as reserve.
               Possibly we'd like to complain
-              about the lack of memory, before we exit..
+              about the lack of memory, before we exit.

               ATM, the 'free' is really lazy.
               It free's memory, but a real 'free' is only commited,